willp240/antinullh/HOWTO.md

 <h3>Event</h3>

 This file should contain information on the types of events you want to include in the analysis.
 An example is shown in `cfg/event_config.ini`.
 There should be a section, `summary`, which controls which event types are active and where the MC files live.
-Then there's a table for each event type, which contains the expected rate, a Latex name for axis titles, the exact location of files, the dimensions of the PDF, and the groups the PDF should belong to (different syestematics apply to different groups, see the OXO documentation for more info).
+Then there's a table for each event type, which contains a Latex name for axis titles, the exact location of files, the dimensions of the PDF, and the groups the PDF should belong to (different syestematics apply to different groups, see the OXO documentation for more info).

 <h4>Summary</h4>